bewagner/kraken_api_dca/README.md

-# Kraken API DCA script
+# Kraken API Dollar cost averaging script

 Hi!
 If you're looking for a way to automate your regular crypto purchases via [Kraken](https://www.kraken.com/), you have come to the right place.
 The `kraken_api_dca.py` script allows you to specify orders in all trading pairs on